Friday, September 26, 2025

 The mortal Jesus asked this question often of those who did not understand the words or the source of His words.

 "Why do ye not understand my speech?"
 He answers His own question.
 "Even because you cannot hear my word" (John 8:43 emphasis added).
 We do not understand because we do not hear His word.
-See why Christ taught in parables.
+See more on why Christ taught in parables.

 "Why reason ye, because ye have no bread?
 Perceive ye not yet, neither understand? have ye your heart hardened?
 Having eyes, see ye not? and having ears, hear ye not? and do ye not remember?"
 (Mark 8:17-18 emphasis added).